naemon/naemon.github.io/documentation/usersguide/configmain.md

 Using no delay will cause all host checks to be scheduled for execution at the same time.

-More information on how to estimate how the inter-check delay affects host check scheduling can be found <a href="checkscheduling.html#host_inter_check_delay">here</a>.Values are as follows:

 	* n = Don't use any delay - schedule all host checks to run immediately (i.e. at the same time!)
 * d = Use a "dumb" delay of 1 second between host checks
 * s = Use a "smart" delay calculation to spread host checks out evenly (default)
 * x.xx = Use a user-supplied inter-check delay of x.xx seconds